Yarden-zamir/me-Mind-Stone/posts/Action Potential model.md

 We have an **Action Desire** which doesn't correlate with the **Action Potential** for this same action, to make it correlate there are a few things we can modify.

-This could be wanting to
+This could be wanting to learn a new language or it could be wanting not to eat sugar (in which case the Action Desire is low and the action potential is high)

+- Manipulate perceived value of action
+- Manipulate friction of action
-- Increase precieved value of action
+- Manipulate perceived value of inverse action
-- Decrese
+- Manipulate friction of inverse action

 ## The Action's Attributes
 The easiest way we know to "motivate" us is to modify the existing actions attributes.
 This is the classic approach